AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 In version 10.2, Episerver introduced a new feature called [serializable carts](https://world.episerver.com/documentation/developer-guides/commerce/orders/serializable-carts/).
 This enables you to store carts as json in a key-value manner to improve performance.

-This project aims to benchmark the performance improvements of Episervers new serializable carts systems.
+This project aims to benchmark the performance improvements of Episervers new serializable carts system.
 I will compare:

 1. The old cart helper
 2. The new order repository